On the stability of an in-line formation of hydrodynamically interacting flapping plates: Numerical Results

 \subsection{Several plates, $n=2,3,4$}

 Figure \ref{F:allsheet25}(b) shows the two vortex sheets shed behind two plates, both heaving with amplitude $A=0.2$.
 The color scheme is the same as that in figure \ref{F:sketch}, with the vortex sheet shed by the leader (follower) plate indicated in blue (red).
+There is a large amount of stretching far downstream of the plates as the two sheets interact.
+We plot the sheets using a linear interpolant of the shed point vortices if neighbouring points are sufficiently close to each other.
+Otherwise, after a sufficiently large amount of stretching, we simply plot the individual point vortex positions.
 The initial distance between the plates is $d_0=4.2$, which is, as will be seen later, near an equilibrium position.
 The two sheets are seen to roll up into four vortices per period, a phenomenon that is also evident in the top panel of supplementary movie 1.
 This is more clearly seen in figure \ref{F:allvort25}(b), which shows a sequence of two positive vortices followed by two negative vortices per period.
 This pattern repeats, although in an irregular fashion.
 Groups of four vortices are discernible, but their relative positions do not settle into a clear steady pattern.

 Figure \ref{F:allsheet25}(c) shows the three vortex sheets shed behind three plates heaving with amplitude $A=0.2$.
 The initial separation between all plates is as before, $d_0=4.2$.
 A pattern seems to appear farther downstream of the plates.
 Most notably, near $x=20$ the vortices have spread further from the midline $y=0$.
 Figure \ref{F:allvort25}(c) reveals more clearly a repeating pattern of groups of six vortices, three positive followed by three negative.
 Sufficiently far downstream, for $x<25$, the vorticity is clearly concentrated away from the midline, as it has spread significantly farther than in the $n=2$ case shown in figure~\ref{F:allvort25}(b).
 A simulation with $n=3$ plates is shown in supplementary movie 2.